 There are 6 key items that need to be above the fold on your product page:

-- High quality product imagery
+- High quality images of the product

 - Clear pricing and any sale prices/savings